Pipistrel Spider: Design and development

 The aircraft was designed to comply with the Fédération Aéronautique Internationale microlight category, including the category's maximum gross weight of 450 kg.
 The aircraft has a maximum gross weight of 450 kg.
 It features a cable-braced hang glider-style high-wing, weight-shift controls, a two-seats-in-tandem open cockpit with an optional cockpit fairing, tricycle landing gear with wheel pants and a single engine in pusher configuration.

 The aircraft is made from composites and steel tubing, with its double surface wing covered in Dacron sailcloth.
-A number of different wings can be fitted to the basic carriage, but typical is a 10.50 m span wing is supported by a single tube-type kingpost and uses an "A" frame weight-shift control bar.
+A number of different wings can be fitted to the basic carriage, but typically a 10.50 m span wing is supported by a single tube-type kingpost and uses an "A" frame weight-shift control bar.
 The powerplant is a twin cylinder, air-cooled, two-stroke, dual-ignition 50 hp Rotax 503 or the twin cylinder, liquid-cooled, two-stroke, dual-ignition 64 hp Rotax 582 engine.
 The aircraft has an empty weight of 130 kg and a gross weight of 450 kg, giving a useful load of 320 kg.
 With full fuel of 42 L the payload is 290 kg.

 The standard day, sea level, no wind, take off and landing roll with a 50 hp engine is 30 m.

 The manufacturer estimates the construction time from the supplied kit as 150 hours.